Gwyneth Paltrow Publishes Explicit Guide To Anal Sex On Her Goop Website

 “Couples who do not have excellent sexual communication, and who don’t have a high level of trust should not be having anal sex.”

-He warned that both partners must be willing to particle and neither should feel pressured to engage in the act.
+He warned that both partners must be willing to participate and neither should feel pressured to engage in the act.

 Gwyneth Paltrow tackles anal sex in website guide https://t.co/AQgrwauB3h pic.twitter.com/LHKaVWLtS9